-- Methylated genes such as MLH1, VIM and SEPT9 as diagnostic biomarkers for colorectal cancer. - Mismatch repair protein expression status and microsatellite instability testing as susceptibility/risk biomarkers for a predisposition to colorectal and other cancers (e.g., Lynch Syndrome). - Mismatch repair protein expression status and microsatellite instability testing as predictive biomarkers to identify people whose tumors may respond to immunotherapy. - Extended RAS/RAF testing as a predictive biomarker for determining whether a person with cancer will benefit from EGFR targeted therapy.
+- Methylated genes such as MLH1, VIM and SEPT9 as diagnostic biomarkers for colorectal cancer. - Mismatch repair protein expression status and microsatellite instability testing as susceptibility/risk biomarkers for a predisposition to colorectal and other cancers. - Mismatch repair protein expression status and microsatellite instability testing as predictive biomarkers to identify people whose tumors may respond to immunotherapy. - Extended RAS/RAF testing as a predictive biomarker for determining whether a person with cancer will benefit from EGFR targeted therapy.

-Diffuse Large B-Cell Lymphoma (DLBCL)
+Diffuse large B-cell lymphoma (DLBCL)